MCamp859/hello-world/DBA-09sep22/README.md

 groups
 ```

-The output should contain “docker”.
+The output should contain "docker".

 ### Support Forum
 If you're unable to resolve your issues, contact the [Support Forum](https://software.intel.com/en-us/forums/intel-edge-software-recipes).